-- I. A10 is in a shotgun-type formation 7-1/2 yards behind the snapper, who has his head down and is looking backward through his legs.
+I. A10 is in a shotgun-type formation 7-1/2 yards behind the snapper, who has his head down and is looking backward through his legs.
 Immediately after the snap, nose guard B55 charges directly at the snapper and contacts him by pushing him backward.
 RULING: Legal.
-The snapper is not afforded any special protection because Team A is not in a scrimmage kick formation, since A10 is not at least 10 yards deep (Rule 2-16-10).
+The snapper is not afforded any special protection because Team A is not in a scrimmage

+- kick formation, since A10 is not at least 10 yards deep (Rule 2-16-10).
 The snapper does have the usual protection against any personal foul for unnecessary roughness. - II.
 Team A is in a scrimmage kick formation with the punter 15 yards behind the line of scrimmage.
 Immediately after the snap, nose guard B55 charges directly at the snapper, contacts him, and drives him backward.
 The ball is snapped to an upback three yards behind the scrimmage line or to the potential kicker, who instead runs with or passes the ball.
 RULING: Foul.
 Penalty-15 yards and automatic first down.
 The snapper may not be contacted until one second has elapsed after the snap when Team A is in a scrimmage kick formation. - III.
-Immediately after the snap, with Team A in a scrimmage kick formation, noseguard B71 attempts to "shoot the gap" between the snapper and the adjacent lineman.
+Immediately after the snap, with Team A in a scrimmage kick formation, B71 is lined up within one yard of the line of scrimmage and is outside of the frame of the snapper.
+B71 attempts to "shoot the gap" between the snapper and the adjacent lineman.
 B71's initial legal contact is with the lineman next to the snapper.
 RULING: Legal.
 Incidental contact with the snapper after this initial legal contact is not a foul (Rule 2-16-10).